 Why is forestry so tax efficient?

-There is no income tax when selling timber and no capital gains tax on the increase in value of the trees.
-An investment will also qualify for Business Property Relief (BPR), which provides 100% relief from inheritance tax (IHT), after two years of ownership.
+There is no income tax when selling timber and no Capital Gains Tax (CGT) on the increase in value of timber.
+The increase in the value of land is subject to CGT.
+A commercial forest will also qualify for Business Property Relief (BPR), which provides 100% relief from inheritance tax (IHT), after two years of ownership.

 When does the two year qualifying period for receiving 100% relief from IHT begin?